The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 * Amp: Amplifier
 * LL: Ley Lines
 * Triple: Triplecast
-* Sharp: Sharpcast
 * Swift: Swiftcast
 * AM: Aetherial Manipulation
 * BtL: Between the Lines
 * Poly: Polyglot
 * MF: Manafont
 * Lucid: Lucid Dreaming
-* SpS/sps: Spellspeed
+* SpS/sps: Spell Speed
-* Pot: Main stat (Intelligence) potion, current strongest option is HQ Grade 8 Tincture of Intelligence
+* Pot: Main stat (Intelligence) potion, current strongest option is HQ Grade 1 Gemdraught of Intelligence

 ## **Acknowledgements**

-Big thanks to my fellow mentors Fürst Blumier and Tsutsumi Tsumi for their work and support.
-Thanks to Reina Kousaka as well for his work on the Advanced guide and various recommendations for this one (and his patience while I finish the main guide).
+Big thanks to my fellow mentors Fürst Blumier and Reina Leigh for their work and support, as well as all of the BLM Helpfuls.

 And also to all the various BLM players on the Balance–whether you’re one of the bigger names who help teach others or otherwise just hang out, one of the newer players asking questions to help learn and improve, or anyone in between, know that you’re very much appreciated <3